lamhq/tech-notes/typescript/1-handbook/3-functions.md

 }
 ```

-If you need to accept an arbitrary function but don’t intend to call it, the type `() => void` is generally safer.
+If you need to accept an arbitrary function but don't intend to call it, the type `() => void` is generally safer.

 ## Rest Parameters